technickle/nyc.doitt.opendatatsm/citypolicies.markdown

 ---
+published: true
 layout: default
 previous: definitions.html
 next: citystandards.html
-published: true
 edit: "http://prose.io/"
 ---

 #City Policies

-In accordance with Local Law 11, DoITT has established the following policies.
+In accordance with [Local Law 11 of 2012](LocalLaw11of2012.html), DoITT has established the following policies.
 Citywide open data policies apply to all City Agencies as defined by this law.

 ##Governance and Oversight